 X3.2 Non-invasive positive pressure ventilation

-Non-invasive positive pressure ventilation is effective for acute hypercapnic ventilatory failure (Ram 2004) [evidence level I]
+Non-invasive ventilation reduces mortality and intubation rates in acute hypercapnic ventilatory failure (Osadnik 2017) [evidence level I]